vggls/medical_xai/README.md

 We note that at the beginning of each .py file, in the comments section, there are the sources (theory, code etc) used along with remarks and the main ideas, where necessary.

-- *heatmap_lime.py, heatmap_hirescam.py, heatmap_deeplift.py* <br/>
+- **heatmaps.py** <br/>

     For each XAI algorithm, we compute three main outputs :

     - A pixel-level heatmap, named 'attributions', which comes from a direct application of the XAI alg to the image pixels.
 It is 2-dim (no channels) and has the same size as the image it comes from.
-Pixel attributions can take both negative and positive values as per xai algorithms construction.
+For DeepLIFT and LIME the attribution values are in [-1, 1] and as as result 'positive_attributions' (via ReLU) are computed as well.
+    On the other hand, HiResCAM attributions are already in range [0, 1].
-    - A region-level heatmap, named 'heatmap', which emerges by applying ReLU and AvgPooling transformations on 'attributions'.
+    - A region-level heatmap, named 'heatmap', which emerges by applying AvgPooling transformations on 'positive_attributions'.
 The values range in [0, 1].
     - A list of the 'heatmap' regions in descending order of importance.
 The list is named 'regions'.

-    We note that 'heatmap' and 'regions' will serve as the main tools to develop evaluation metrics for the XAI algorithms. (see morf.py and haas.py below)
+    We note that 'heatmap' and 'regions' will serve as the main tools for the calculation of the xai evaluation metric called AOPC, in *morf.py*

 - *overlay.py* : In this file we generate a super-imposed version of the original image by adding a weighted version of the XAI algorithm heatmap.

-- *example(s).ipynb* : (to be completed) (to use dataloaders)

-- *morf.py* : Class which implements the MoRF tenchnnique for heatmap evaluation and calculates the aopc_score.
+- **morf.py** : For a given tensor and model, the 'MoRF' class implements the MoRF tenchnnique for heatmap evaluation and calculates the aopc_score.
+The file also includes a method that extends the calculation on a dataset level, when the data are called via Dataloaders.

 - *haas.py* : (to be completed)